Literature of al-Andalus: Nasrid period (1238–1492)

 According to Salah Jarrar, the "bulk of [literature in the Nasrid period] dealt and was closely involved with the political life of the state.
 The conflict between the last Muslim state in Spain and the Spanish states seems to have dominated every aspect of life in Granada."

 The polymath and statesman Lisān ad-Dīn Ibn al-Khatīb is regarded as one of the most significant writers of the Nasrid period, covering subject such as "history, biography, the art of government, politics, geography, poetics, theology, fiqh, Sufism, grammar, medicine, veterinary medicine, agriculture, music, and falconry."
 The last of the poets of al-Andalus before the fall of Granada was Ibn Zamrak.

 As for prose, which began in al-Andalus with Ibn Shahid and Ibn Hazm, it quickly leaned toward replicating the prose of the Mashreq.
-Siraj al-Muluk by Abu Bakr al-Turtushi, as well as the al-Balawi Encyclopedia and the list of maqamat that replicated those of al-Hariri of Basra, such as those of Ahmed bin Abd el-Mu'min of Jerez (1222).
+There were maqamat that replicated those of al-Hariri of Basra, such as those of Ahmed bin Abd el-Mu'min of Jerez (1222).
 The Almohads encouraged religious and scientific composition: in the religious sciences, Ibn Essam (1426) wrote at-Tuhfa (تحفة الحكام في نكت العقود والأحكام) and Ibn as-Sayid of Badajoz wrote about language.
 The works of some writers, such as the grammarian Ibn Malik and Abu Hayyan al-Gharnati, reached the Mashreq and had an influence there.

+The last two Andalusi writers of the kutub al-filāḥa tradition, Ibn al-Raqqām and Ibn Luyūn, wrote in the early 14th century.
+The former wrote an abridged version of Ibn Wahshiyya's Nabataean Agriculture, purged of all that was pagan for the Nasrid emir.